kendofriendo/abbr/README.md

 Lastly, if you have access to 20th century technological innovations like a Graphical Processing Unit, you can view, add, edit, and delete your fish abbreviations by using fish's built-in `fish_config`.

 Feel free to ping with your suggestions, fork, submit a pull request, or hurl insults at me.

+Please see the [the official documentation](https://fishshell.com/docs/current/cmds/abbr.html) for more information.